Rob's Hand (M.A. Reilly, 2016) |

 Now death reveals itself as the natural end and I feel as if I have been turned upside down.
 I now understand that my initial reluctance to give Rob morphine every 4 hours had more to do with my reluctance to lose him.
 I still want a miracle.
 Morphine is an odd kindness.
 It soothes him, eases his pain.
 And Rob is a man in need of soothing.

-Later, as Michael makes a cup of coffee in the kitchen, I talk about some of what I am realizing and how we all worked so hard to protect his life and he says to me, "Now you are working to protect his death, his dignity."
+Later, as our friend, Michael, makes a cup of coffee in the kitchen, I talk about some of what I am realizing and how we all worked so hard to protect his life and he says to me, "Now you are working to protect his death, his dignity."

 Protect his death.